 Known for its rich nutrient quality, broccoli has become quite common for health enthusiasts who are regular consumers of broccoli.
 Broccoli is mostly cultivated during September end and October and is harvested during February.

 A temperature of 18-22 degree Celsius suffices its growth.
 A decent cultivation method and basic care can be good for broccoli cultivation.
 In an acre of land, close to 25-28 thousand saplings are planted that cost Rs 1-1.5.

 With basics like watering, fertilizers, manure, pesticides and laboring, the general expenditure for cultivation is anywhere between 40000 to 1 lakh rupees depending from person to person.

 An acre of land generates 11 tons of broccoli every season.
 The wholesale market rate of broccoli is 25-30 Rs a kg and thus one can easily make close to 2.5- 3.5 lakh rupees every season.
 After subtracting the expenditure, an easy profit of Rs 1.5-2 lakhs can be made with ease.

 Government has also supplemented and supported people cultivating broccoli.
-One can take help from groups that are into broccoli farming and can learn how to cultivate and sell broccoli.
-One of the most profitable cultivation in the USA at present.
+One can take help from groups that are into broccoli farming and can learn how to cultivate and sell broccoli. according to data shared by Hendersonville expert in tree care and maintenance, it is one of the most profitable cultivation in the USA at present.